 He stopped in mid-bite and slowly brought the fork to his plate.
-He craned to look at the floor.
+He struggled to see past his boots and the floor.

 “No. Not a thing.”
-He looked over at the busted up clinic.
+He turned to gaze at the broken clinic.
 “Nothing like here.”

-I watched him scrutinize the pile of brick, wood, and plaster where the clinic once stood.
-Smoke rose from the rubble where I spent last night watching a storm crush the walls, suck out the sheriff to who knows where, and toss an IV stand into my brother.
+He scrutinized the pile of brick, wood, and plaster where the clinic once stood.
+Smoke rose from the rubble where I spent last night watching a storm crush the walls, suck out the sheriff, and toss an IV stand into my brother.

-As I thought about the events of last night, a stream of four army trucks rolled through and blocked the view.
+As I thought about the events of last night, a stream of four Air Force trucks rolled through and blocked the view.

-A patrol of green army men jumped off the trucks and marched over to the clinic.
-They began picking up the debris and hauling it to the trucks.
-Colonel Cox watched as a sergeant barked orders.
-Every once in a while he would stop the soldiers hauling the debris.
-A man in a white coat joined him and they seemed particularly interested in pieces of rock and sheetrock covered in frost.
+A patrol of blue airmen jumped off the trucks and marched over to the clinic.
+The airmen picked up debris and hauled it to a waiting Colonel Cox.
+A sergeant barked orders while he supervised.
+Every once in a while the colonel would stop the airmen hauling the debris.
+A man in a white coat joined him, and they to an interest in pieces of rock and sheet rock covered in frost.

 “Come on Jake.
-Let’s go take a look.”
+Let’s go look.”
+Charlie said from the open door.

 “You go on ahead Charlie.
 I need to figure out something first.”

-Just so you know, I didn’t just stick the contact in my eye without hesitation.
-After all, Dan was dead and the thought of putting a dead man’s contact in my eye made me a bit squeamish.
-Still, I needed to know what was going on, and being dead, Dan was in no position to offer any clues.
+You know, thinking back, if others were around, I might have paused before sticking a contact lens from a dead guy in my eye.
+Something like that would not go unnoticed.
+I revolved around to make sure I was alone.
+The thought of wearing a dead man’s contact made me squeamish.
+Still, I needed to know what was going on, and lying there, Dan was in no position to offer any clues.

 I blinked a few times to settle the contact in place.
-It was a hard glass contact – not one of those plastic films — and it felt a bit weird in my eye.
-I had to blink quite a few times to make sure it stayed in place.
+It was a hard glass contact lens — not one of those plastic films — and it felt weird.
+I had to blink a few times to make sure it stayed in place.

-I opened my eye wide and focused on the far wall until a diamond pattern in four colors surrounding a center purple dot reflected back.
-I blinked again to be sure.
-The pattern didn’t go away.
-The contact was some sort of a key.
+I opened my eye wide and focused on the far wall until a diamond pattern in four colors surrounding a center purple dot appeared.
+I blinked again to secure it in place.

 “Jake, you better get back up here.
 Charlie has started a riot.”
 Sally stood at the top of the stairs looking down into the basement.
 “Jake, you still down there?”

-“I think Charlie can take care of himself.
-Why would he be starting a riot?”
+“I think Charlie can fight for himself.
+Why would he start a riot?”

-“The soldiers are trying to take the sheriff away and his family doesn’t want him to go.
-They say its for his own good.
-But the guy is torn up and it’s disrespectful to be taking a dead man away from his family.”
+“The airmen are trying to take the sheriff away and his family doesn’t want him to go.
+They say it’s for his own good.
+But the sheriff is a bloody mess, and it’s disrespectful to be taking a dead man away from his family.”

 I shook my head from side-to-side.
 “No, I don’t see how a flash of nature has anything to do with my brother.”

 “Oh no?
-Well, your brother not only created the tornado that tore up your clinic, but he scheduled it so he could get away.
+Well, your brother not only created the tornado that tore up your clinic, but he scheduled it so he could escape.
 Now where is he?”

-I scuffed my shoe in the street and glanced back at the diner.
+I scuffed my shoe and glanced back at the diner.
 Colonel Cox followed my eye.

 “The weatherman’s in the diner.
-Go get him.”
-The soldiers ran towards the diner.
+Go get him,” Colonel Cox bellowed.
+The airmen ran towards the diner.

-I thought about Dan’s dead body and wondered how he went to Afghanistan a grunt, but came back a scientist who somehow could control the weather?
+I thought about Dan’s silently lying in the diner and wondered how he went to Afghanistan a soldier and came back a climate-controlling mad man.

 © 2018 – 2019, Michael Shawn Sommermeyer.
 All rights reserved.